SteeltoeOSS/Documentation/api/v4/security/mtls.md

 ### Securing Endpoints

-In order to authorize incoming requests using an identity certificate, services need to be configured and activated, and polices need to be applied.
+In order to authorize incoming requests using an identity certificate, services need to be configured and activated, and policies need to be applied.

 #### Adding and using services